Hammond24/cs3210_lab/instructions/lab2.md

   should always prefer an additional page-fault to an unneeded copy.

-- You are not to keep a mapping from physical pages to virtual address spaces (this gets complex quickly), as a result, you are allowed to take one extra page fault (but not a page copy) when a physical page becomes referenced by exactly one virtual page.
+- You are not to keep a mapping from physical pages to virtual address spaces (this gets complex quickly), as a result, you will take one more page fault (but not a page copy) than necessary when a physical page becomes referenced by exactly one virtual page.

 - Your lab should be generally efficient.
 You may not waste excess memory unnecessarily, or preform particularly computationally inefficient activities (like scanning all page tables of all processes on page fault).

+-  In `trap.c` kernel preemptive scheduling has been disabled, this is to enable reliable auto-grading.
+For this lab only, do not re-enable it.
+You are also not to change the kernel's default round-robin scheduler (for this lab only).

 # General advice and hints